ordina-jworks/ordina-jworks.github.io/_posts/2023-10-06-k8s-comparison-azure-aws.md

 For most deployments of Kubernetes, Kubernetes itself is only part of the software stack of a software project.
 A plethora of extensions, add-ons and so-called operators are used to extend the default functionality and integrate external services into Kubernetes for easier management of those resources.
 Some common examples are the `external-dns` operator, `certmanager` and the `cluster auto scaler` projects.
-These all add additional functionality, DNS management, Certificate Management and auto-scaling capabilities respectively, to the cluster.
+Each of these components extends a cluster's functionality by providing DNS management, certificate management, and auto-scaling capabilities, respectively.

 Many articles have been written about how the different offerings compare w.r.t. speed, scaling and default feature set.
 This blog post aims to provide a comparison from a practical, end-user perspective when installing all the bells and whistles needed to use the platform to host all required components to build and run a web application in a cloud-native way.